HOW TO HAVE AN AMAZING BAVARIA TRIP (3-10 DAYS)

 You can either hike up or take a special bus up to learn about its history – and, of course, enjoy the view.

 Hotel Sacher in the Old Town – Click here to find out more and get the best price for this luxury hotel in the old town.
-If you are looking for a more budget-friendly hotel then you have to check out accommodations near the town center.
+If you are looking for a more budget-friendly hotel, you have to check out accommodations near the town center.

 If you plan a longer trip to Austria, read my 5-10 day Austria itinerary.